tibonihoo/wateronmars/README.md

 > You can then use a sieve to filter out and collect the most interesting links.

-An demo website is up and running thanks to Heroku at: http://wateronmars-demo.herokuapp.com.
+A demo website is up and running thanks to Heroku at: http://wateronmars-demo.herokuapp.com.

 Feature list:

 - Read news from web feeds
 - List your collection of bookmarks
 - Bookmarklets let you add bookmarks and feeds
-- A tablet-friendly carousel view lets you swipe among the news
+- A tablet-friendly view lets you swipe among the news
 - A mailbox-view (plus keyboard shortcut) lets you browse the news efficiently
-- Import bookmarks from Netscape-style bookmark list (as exported by delicious.com)
+- Import bookmarks from Netscape-style bookmark list files (as exported by delicious.com)
-- Import subscriptions from OPML file (as exported by most feed readers)
+- Import subscriptions from OPML files (as exported by most feed readers)

-For the curious developers the aim is also to provide the base mechanics for news and bookmarks manipulation.
+For the curious developers the aim is also to provide the base mechanics for news and bookmarks manipulations.
 For instance, there is now a "good enough" database scheme, a RESTful API and a "not too ridiculous" UX.